Vishu-uut/Internship-work/README.md

 ## Getting Started

-To get the LMS up and running on your computer, follow these steps:
+To get the website up and running on your computer, follow these steps:

 ### 1. Clone the Repository